alyf-de/eu_einvoice/README.md

 Please note that the eInvoice standard only supports one payment means per invoice, so you should not specify multiple **Modes of Payment** in the same invoice.

+### E Invoice Settings

+eInvoice validation can be time-consuming.
+Use **E Invoice Settings** to configure when validation occurs and how errors are handled:

+- **Validate Sales Invoice on Save/Submit**: Enable or disable validation at these stages.
+- **Action on Validation Error**: Choose how to handle validation errors:
+  - *Empty* (default): No action taken
+  - *Warning Message*: Show errors but allow save/submit
+  - *Error Message*: Block save/submit and show errors

 ## Usage

 ### Sales Invoice